 ARTICLE VI: Meetings

-Meetings of the DSAB shall occur at least twice a semester during the academic year.
-Meeting dates shall be set and determined depending on each member’s and Dean’s availability.
+- Meetings of the DSAB shall occur at least twice a semester during the academic year.
+Meeting dates shall be set and determined depending on each member’s and the Dean’s availability.

 - The voting body at the meetings of the association shall consist of all elected officers and representatives.

-- A majority vote is required for all subject matter voted on.
-Exclusions include removal of officers, which required a two-thirds (2/3) vote.
+- A majority vote is required for all subject matter voted on, excepted for that stated otherwise.

-All meetings of the DSAB shall include the DSAB members and the Dean.
+- All meetings of the DSAB shall include the DSAB representatives and the Dean.
 No other faculty or staff shall be present during the meeting to provide for freedom of expression and for confidentiality purposes.

 - A special meeting may be called by the president.